How To Avoid Eye Strain At Work

 This will encourage moisture to rise in your eyes and help prevent redness and aridness.

-Another simple exercise requires you to take a break every 20 minutes.
+Another simple exercise involves taking a break every 20 minutes.

 While on your break, focus on a distant object for 15 seconds and then look at something close up for 15 seconds.